-Successful completion of a taught Masters course, or its overseas equivalent, with an element of research training, is a prerequisite for entry to a PhD or MPhil.
+Successful completion of a Masters course with an overall classification of Merit or higher, or its overseas equivalent, with an element of research training, is a prerequisite for entry to a PhD.
 A research proposal must be included with the formal application materials.

 Months of entry

-Course contentSpanish, Portuguese and Latin American Studies at Manchester plays key roles in national and international research contexts through its publications, seminar and conference activity, and through its innovative approach to the configuration of the discipline boundaries in which it works.
-Our research and postgraduate teaching ranges chronologically from the Early Modern period in Spain through nineteenth-century Latin America to the present day (for example, with work on the modern city in Latin America, transnational contemporary cinema in relation to Spain, and twenty first-century migrations).
-Our publications and supervisory interests range from cultural, linguistic and literary history and theory to language contact and transnational exchange.
-We have expertise in Brazilian/Portuguese Studies, Cultural and Gender Studies, Film Studies, History, Literature and Culture in Latin America, Linguistics, Sociology, and Textual Criticism.
+Spanish, Portuguese and Latin American Studies at Manchester plays key roles in national and international research contexts through its publications, seminar and conference activity, and through its innovative approach to the configuration of the discipline boundaries in which it works.
+Our research and postgraduate teaching ranges chronologically from the Early Modern period in Spain through nineteenth-century Latin America to the present day ((for example, with work on the modern city in Latin America, on race and indigenous cultures, transnational contemporary cinema in relation to Spain, twenty first-century migrations, Latin American comics and graphic novels, Iberian music studies).
+Our publications and supervisory interests range from cultural and literary history and theory, and music, to language contact and transnational exchange.
+We have expertise in Brazilian/Portuguese Studies, Cultural and Gender Studies, Film Studies, History, Literature, Art and Culture in Latin America, and Textual Criticism.

 Information for international students

 Students whose first language is not English require:

 an overall IELTS score of 7.0 with 7.0 in the writing component

 a TOEFL score of 600 paper-based test or 100 internet-based test

 a Pearson Test of English (PTE) score of 70 overall with 70 in the writing component